 It is common for construction projects to go over budget.
 Construction project managers are responsible for setting up reasonable expectations for cost overruns and making reconciliations to ease and manage them.
 A miscalculation, lack of proper supervision, or poor verdict can cause the project to collapse.

 The project budget is mainly determined based on stakeholder expectations and project requirements.
 First, ensure the identification of project deliverables.
-Environmental considerations, resource and labor shortage, currency exchange, and many other aspects are the budget factors that a project manager can not control.
+Environmental considerations, resource and labor shortages, currency exchange, and many other aspects are budget factors that a project manager can not control.
 To avoid over-budgeting of projects, keep an eye on the budget constantly.

 3. Poor Communication

 Communication is the primary professional tool for the smooth running of any project.
 Lack of proper communication results in missing out on the essential task, and the team remains unaware of the issue until it’s too late to rectify it.

 To face such challenges, every project manager must enact clear guidelines and set up a ladder that informs the team about progress or obstacles at the end of each day.
 Implementing such a system allows the team to identify the issues early and rectify those issues on time.
 Cloud-based project document management & coordination tools could be an excellent tool to ensure clear communication among various project teams.

 Some clients and stakeholders can make unreasonable requests like completing projects on an accelerated schedule or limiting the budget allotment.
 These unrealistic expectations and disobliging requests are the amplest moral and productivity killers.

 At that time, project managers should advocate for the team and respond to unrealistic expectations after communicating the team’s feedback.

 Many stakeholders deem time constraints as the amplest issue resulting in defective designs, high accident rates, and loss in revenue.
 Contractors can cut corners to catch up on missed deadlines to avoid further delays and higher costs.